ALT3dRC/xflrwing/README.md

 XFLRWING - STL generator for an XFLR project wing

-Windows:  download MinGW (https://sourceforge.net/projects/mingw/) and install GCC compiler;
+Windows:  download MinGW (https://sourceforge.net/projects/mingw/) and install GCC compiler

-MacOS:  xcode-select --install;
+MacOS:  xcode-select --install

 Linux:  verify that you have GCC compiler